 Author: Bram Stoker

-7. We Have Always Lived In The Castle
+7. Best Mystery: We Have Always Lived In The Castle

 Author: Shirley Jackson

 The story is about eighteen-year-old Mary Katherine, also known as Merricat, and her older sister Constance.
 The two girls live with their uncle Julian, who is bedridden due to arsenic poisoning, which has killed the rest of the family of Merricat.
-The story seals the suspense till the end before disclosing the actual murderer behind the entire family’s murder and the reason behind the crime.
+This suspenseful book for young adults seals the suspense till the end before disclosing the actual murderer behind the entire family’s murder and the reason behind the crime.